-Frame rail configurations are shown in Figure 3-8.
-The under cab area of the 520 frame rails are splayed as shown in Figure 3-9.
+Frame rail configurations are shown in Figure 3-9.
+The under-cab area of the 520 frame rails is splayed as shown in Figure 3-10.
 Frame height, flange and structural values can be found in the Body Mounting Section.